 The workshop is participatory and people should come prepared to get involved.

 Check my Free Resources page for links to podcasts on which I have been a guest.
-If you would like to book a talk or workshop for your organisation, please get in touch.

 "Really enjoyed your talk, very inspiring and I will put some of your tips into practice! "